 Guadua is the most important genus of timber bamboo from Central and South America, and commercially, among the most important in the world.
-The genus includes about 25 to 30 species of thorny, clumping bamboo, including some of the largest varieties.
-Guadua angustifolia, for example, can grow up to 100 feet tall and 5 inches in diameter, and is sometimes referred to as vegetal steel.
+The genus includes about 34 species of neotropical, clumping, sometimes thorny bamboo, including some of the largest varieties.
+Guadua angustifolia, for example, can grow close to 100 feet tall and over 5 inches in diameter, and is sometimes referred to as vegetal steel.
 Their native habitats range from Mexico down to Argentina, but some varieties are also grown in tropical areas of Asia.

 This is part of an ongoing series about different types and species of bamboo.
 To learn more about this fascinating and diverse collection of flora, be sure to check out these other articles.

 - Running bamboo

 - Genus Phyllostachys: Prolific bamboo for all climates